SysKitTeam/docs-point/configuration/configure-Point-for-amr.md

 description:  This article describes how you can configure Syskit Point to use AMR API.
 ---

-# Configure Point to use AMR API
+# Configure Syskit Point to use Storage Management

 ## Why is additional configuration needed for Azure storage account?